magore/hp85disk/README.md

 ___

-## Using the emulator with examples
+## Notes concerning using the HP85 with the hp85disk emulator
+  * Here we focus just on HP85 BASIC command
   * See [sdcard.cfg](sdcard/sdcard.cfg) for configuration settings and setting and documentation.
      * Printer capture is configured currently for my HP54645D scope
        * The following example works for an HP85 attached to the emulator via GPIB bus.
          * PRINTER IS 705